wp-plugins/popupally/readme.txt

 == Upgrade Notice ==

+= 1.4.2 =
+* Update "Express Yourself" popup CSS so that the layout is not affected by parent container's text-align settings.
+No action is required after update.

 = 1.4.1 =
 * Update embedded popup CSS so that the layout is not affected by "float" elements.
 No action is required after update.